asdofindia/chat-example/README.md

 1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.

-2) Alternatively you can launche the app from the Terminal:
+2) Alternatively you can launch the app from the Terminal:

     $ node server.js